intelligent-environments-lab/CityLearn/README.md

 # CityLearn

 CityLearn is an open source OpenAI Gym environment for the implementation of Multi-Agent Reinforcement Learning (RL) for building energy coordination and demand response in cities.
-Its objective is to facilitiate and standardize the evaluation of RL agents such that different algorithms can be easily compared with each other.
+Its objective is to facilitate and standardize the evaluation of RL agents such that different algorithms can be easily compared with each other.

 ![Demand-response](https://github.com/intelligent-environments-lab/CityLearn/blob/master/images/dr.jpg)